Maybe the most obvious, or maybe the least obvious. One of the most important benefits of travel is your health. Specifically stress reduction.

 The options for fun run as far as your imagination will take you.

 I do not just mean the love of your family and friends.
-What I am talking about here is you will grow to love the people you meet on your journey.
+I am talking about you growing to love the people you meet on your journey.
 You will love many of the locations you visit.

 Heck, you will love your new life more.